volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 ## Summary

-We have just covered basic built-in array methods, so you should understand how they work and how to get use of them.
+We have just covered basic built-in array methods, so you should understand how they work and how to use them.

 It's not necessary to learn them by heart, you can always refer to documentation in order to find some implementation details.